simpleanalytics/status/_incidents/2024-12-11-degraded-performance.md

 In total, about 38% of requests failed over a 9.5-hour period due to this performance issue.

-We will continue to monitor the system and work on a long-term solution.
+We will continue to monitor the system.
+A few days after the incident, we switched our load balancer from HAProxy to Traefik, which offered better support for our use case.